The Real Cost and Timeline of a Data Mesh Consulting Engagement

 The theory is sound, but execution is what matters.
 A successful data mesh initiative starts with small, visible wins that build momentum and secure organizational buy-in.
 Do not attempt a “big bang” transformation.

-Here is your three-step plan to move from concept to execution.
+Here is a three-step plan to move from concept to execution.

 Step 1: Build a Compelling Business Case

 Secure executive sponsorship by framing the initiative in terms of business outcomes, not technology.
-Use the ROI data and architectural diagrams in this guide to connect data mesh principles to specific business problems.
-Show how decentralized data ownership will allow the marketing team to accelerate campaign analysis or enable the supply chain team to achieve a unified view of inventory.
+Use the architectural comparisons and phase breakdown in this guide to connect data mesh principles to specific business problems.
+Show how decentralized data ownership will let the marketing team accelerate campaign analysis or help the supply chain team get a unified view of inventory.
 Translate the technical shift into speed, efficiency, and better decision-making.

 A data mesh is as much a cultural shift as it is a technical one.
 Getting executive sponsorship by clearly answering the “why” is the single most important thing you can do before a single line of code is written.